Mabuchi geometry of big cohomology classes with prescribed singularities: Preliminaries on complex analytic spaces

-The category is local models is a full subcategory of the category of locally $\mathbb{C}$-ringed spaces. \end{definition}
+The category of local models is a full subcategory of the category of locally $\mathbb{C}$-ringed spaces. \end{definition} Here requiring pseudo-convexity of $\Omega$ is just for convenience.
+The notion of local models does not change if we remove this requirement.

-\begin{definition} A \emph{complex analytic space} is a locally $\mathbb{C}$-ringed space $(X,\mathcal{O}_X)$ such that \begin{enumerate} \item $X$ is a para-compact, Hausdorff space. \item For any $x\in X$, there is an open neighbourhood $U\subseteq X$ of $x$, such that $(U,\mathcal{O}_U)$ (with $\mathcal{O}_U$ being the restriction of $\mathcal{O}_X$ to $U$) is isomorphic to a local model as locally $\mathbb{C}$-ringed spaces. \end{enumerate} The category is complex analytic spaces is a full subcategory of the category of locally $\mathbb{C}$-ringed spaces. \end{definition}
+\begin{definition} A \emph{complex analytic space} is a locally $\mathbb{C}$-ringed space $(X,\mathcal{O}_X)$ such that \begin{enumerate} \item $X$ is a paracompact Hausdorff space. \item For any $x\in X$, there is an open neighbourhood $U\subseteq X$ of $x$ such that $(U,\mathcal{O}_U)$ (with $\mathcal{O}_U$ being the restriction of $\mathcal{O}_X$ to $U$) is isomorphic to a local model as locally $\mathbb{C}$-ringed spaces. \end{enumerate} The category is complex analytic spaces is a full subcategory of the category of locally $\mathbb{C}$-ringed spaces. \end{definition} By abuse of language, we say that $X$ is a complex analytic space as well.

+In the literature, some authors prefer to weaken Condition~(1).
+We choose to include both paracompactness and separateness in our definition so that \cref{thm:Steinred} holds without further assumptions.